Court of the Myrtles: Etymology of "Comares"

 The name of the Palace, Comares, has led to various etymological research.
 For instance, Diego de Guadix wrote a dictionary about Arabic words in which it is said that Comares originally comes from cun and ari.
 The first term means "stand up" and the second one "look", in other words it would have meant "Stand up and look around" or possibly "Open your eyes and see", which is a way of referring the beauty of the place.
 In the sixteenth century, a historian from Granada called Luis de Mármol Carvajal claimed that the term Comares derived from the word Comaraxía, which actually has a meaning related to a craftsmanship labor very appreciated by Muslims: a manufacturing technique of glass for exterior and ceilings.
-A third suggested theory is that the name comes from the Arab word qumariyya or qamariyya.
+A third suggested theory is that the name comes from the Arabic word qumariyya or qamariyya.
 These ones designate the stained glasses that can be glimpsed from the Hall of the Ambassadors' balcony.
 According to scholar James Dickie, another possibility is that Qumarish was the name of a region in the North of Africa where most craftsmen came from, in other words, the place might be called Comares in honour of the people who worked there.
 Yet another suggestion is that it derives from an Arabic word relating to the Moon (ﻗَﻤَﺮ), such as the adjective form qamarīyya.